ghyatzo/InteractiveDataLanguage.jl/README.md

 >[!WARN]
 > Currently it is not (yet) possible to pass structured data from julia to IDL directly.
-> If absolutely needed one can construct a string that defines the structure in IDL syntax and generate it directly in idl via a `IDL.execute` call.
+> If absolutely needed one can construct a string that defines the structure in IDL syntax and generate it directly in idl via a `IDL.execute` call. -->

 ### `IDL.execute`
 This package provides the `execute` function that sends to idl a string to be evaluated, as if you're typing it in the console.
+Accepts multiline strings, with comments and linebreaks.

 Some convenient wrappers of `IDL.execute` are provided:
 ```